Optimal and robust error filtration for quantum information processing: Numerical results and theoretical insights

 \subsection{Entanglement fidelity}

-For systems with non-ergodic and non-stationary transmission, such as fibres very sensible to temperature perturbations, a time-dependent window must be characterized to dynamically adjust $U$ in real-time.
-In such cases, the analytical ansatzs from Sec.~\ref{sec:ansatz} are crucial for quickly identifying the best unitary $U$.
-For instance, in Quantum Key Distribution implementations, the key rate is often limited by phase modulator stabilizers~\cite{Carine:20,RojasRojas2024nonmarkovianityin}.
-However, adopting a scheme like the one in Fig.~\ref{circuit} can avoid this limitation, at least not in every run.
-In this section, we specialize the scheme in Fig. \ref{circuit} into Fig.~\ref{circuit_ef}.
-Here we quantify, under the action of the noisy channels, how well $\rho_U^{\mathrm{out}}$ preserves the entanglement of the initial state $\Phi^+$ by computing the Entanglement fidelity $\mathcal{F}(\rho_U^{\mathrm{out}},\Psi^+)$.
+Here we specialize the scheme in Fig.~\ref{circuit} to the goal of optimizing the entanglement fidelity (see Fig.~\ref{circuit_ef}).
 We denote the two qubits of the initial states with $(R)$ the reference qubit that is not transmitted through the channel and with $(S)$ the signal qubit that is affected by the noise, such that

 At the output, the state $\rho_U^{\mathrm{out}}$ is conditioned on measuring the $n$ ancillary qubits in the computational state $|0\rangle^{\otimes n}$.
-In fact, $\rho_U^{\mathrm{out}} = \rho^\text{out}_{|0\rangle^{\otimes n}}/P_n$ represents the normalized density matrix obtained after post-selection, where $P_n$ is the corresponding post-selection probability.
+In fact, $\rho_U^{\mathrm{out}} = \rho^\text{out}_{|0\rangle^{\otimes n}}/P_n$ represents the normalized density matrix obtained after post-selection, where $P_n$ is the corresponding post-selection probability,

 The success probability $P_n$ is independent of the cost function.
 However, in favour of readability, we always plot $P_n$ alongside the cost function.
 The entanglement fidelity then reads